ihsoft/TimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 ![Example Image](https://media.githubusercontent.com/media/TobbyTheBobby/TimberbornModsUnity/master/Assets/MorePaths/StaticFiles/Images/ExampleImage1.png)

+### Adding custom paths

+Steps to add your own path:
+1. Add a folder in the "Paths" folder of this mod with the same name as the path that you want to add.
+2. Add an image (jpg or png) and an icon that you would like to use for your custom path.
+3. Make a copy of one of the existing PathSpecifications.
+4. Replace the name of the path to be the same as the folder you created.
+5. Replace the names of the textures with the name of your images in the Specification files.
+6. Add a LocKey to the language file that you are using (probably enUS.txt) using the format: (LocKey),(Name),(comment)

+If you have any questions, then send me a PM on discord and I can help or change the text above.

 ## Installing

 Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).